Beyond-the-bus-factor/resilience-resources/resources/bus-factor-audit.md

 **Questions to ask:**
 - Could someone else explain why we built it this way?
-- Is the "why" documented, or just the "what"?
+- Is the 'why' documented, or just the 'what'?
 - Are there parts of the code only one person has touched in the last year?

 ### Infrastructure and deployment